Equality and Diversity Policy

 Monitoring, Evaluating and Effectiveness of Policy

-All Managers will consult with and advise staff on the implementation of this policy and notify the Safeguarding and EDI Lead of progress/improvements and/or issues to inform the ACL Single Equality Scheme and the annual Self-Assessment process.
+All Managers will consult with and advise staff on the implementation of this policy and notify the Safeguarding and EDI Senior Officer of progress/improvements and/or issues to inform the ACL Single Equality Scheme and the annual Self-Assessment process.

 The ACL Service will undertake to complete an annual programme of Equality Impact Analysis in accordance with Essex County Council agreed procedure.
 All completed Equality Impact Analysis recommendations will be received by the ACL Leadership team for consideration and implementation as appropriate and shared with the relevant Corporate Function.